hoangsonww/The-Maze-Game/.github/README.md

 - Navigate through the maze using the **arrow keys** or the **on-screen controls buttons**.
 - Click the **Regenerate Maze** button below the canvas to start a new game with a new maze layout.
+- **Lifetime Score**: The game keeps track of the number of times you reach the exit.
+Try to complete the maze in the fewest moves possible, too!

 ## Contribution